 When you’re creating your content calendar you’ll want to make note of your topic, when it will be published and plan for how you’ll distribute it.
 This can also help you repurpose your content more effectively across multiple platforms.
 A post that you’ve pre-planned might be easily turned into a downloadable checklist to be used as a lead magnet and a video or podcast or both.
 And boom, now you have four pieces of new content rather than just one with little extra planning.
 This is definitely something I’m trying to work on more as it adds more value for you.

 Do you use a content calendar?
-If you’re struggling with your content marketing strategy, schedule a free coaching consultation call with me today!
+If you’re struggling with your content marketing strategy, subscribe below to download my content marketing calendar template – FREE!